arielgee/Sage-Like/.misc/tasks.md

 * add ? to the 'Feeds Folder' preference explaining about the bookmarks; NO(?) => changed the title to 'Feeds Bookmarks Folder'
 * add the word 'background' to the 'Periodic feed check' preference
 * remove infobar on click
+* why when I say 'no thanks' there is one more checking?
 ---

 #### Next